Professional development for school business professionals

 Underpinned by the Professional Standards, CPD is an integral component of your professional journey.
 CPD is personal to you and your own development needs and therefore any activities must be owned and managed by you.

-- able to support the development of breadth or depth to your knowledge and expertise
+able to support the development of your knowledge and expertise

-- planned, executed, recorded and evaluated so to determine the impact on you and your role
+planned, executed, recorded and evaluated to demonstrate the impact on you and your role

-- varied - in recognition that Members will have differing access to resources and activities that support your own Professional journey
+varied – this is because we recognise that our members will have differing access to resources and activities that support their own professional journey